NicoJuicy/vs-code-agents/vs-code-agents/analyst.agent.md

 ---
-description: Research and analysis specialist for pre-implementation investigation.
+description: Research and analysis specialist for code-level investigation and determination.
 name: Analyst
 target: vscode
 argument-hint: Describe the technical question, API, or system behavior to investigate